 Cats have been frequently poisoned by ingesting numerous tablets from bottles which were left open.
 The intoxication resulting from accidental over consumption is primarily an acidemia.
 Cats which are presented for treatment within 4 hours after a substantial over consumption event will benefit from emptying the stomach by use of emetics or gavage.
 Activated charcoal (ToxiBan™, Vet-A-Mix) will be helpful if administered in oral doses of one to two g/kg body weight with or without gavage and before cats become severely intoxicated with signs of ataxia, depression and coma.
 The recommended treatments for the acidosis include parenteral solutions, such as saline-bicarbonate with dextrose, lactated Ringer, lactate, bicarbonate, or Darrow’s or Butler’s for acidosis.
 Sodium bicarbonate administered orally may be helpful unless the animal has been vomiting frequently.
 Avoid the use of ammonium salts of solutions.
 Adult cats ingesting 20 Methio-Form tablets at one time may be expected to become nonlethally intoxicated, but cats ingesting 40 or more tablets will probably die without treatment.

-Methio-Form Chewable Tablets may be fed free choice, from the hand or maybe crumbled and mixed into the food.
-Dosing one time each day is appropriate, but daily doses may be administered in 2 or 3 divide, doses if more convenient or in rare cases where animals may vomit a single daily dose.
+Methio-Form Chewable Tablets may be fed free choice, from the hand or may be crumbled and mixed into the food.
+Dosing one time each day is appropriate, but daily doses may be administered in 2 or 3 divided doses if more convenient or in rare cases where animals may vomit a single daily dose.

 For urinary acidification in cats and dogs and prevention of struvite urolithiasis urinary pH should be reduced to approximately 6.0 - 6.6 and maintained in this range.
 Monitoring the pH of freshly voided urine may be advisable.